Sperlonga

 Sperlonga (locally Spelonghe) is a coastal town in the province of Latina, Italy, about halfway between Rome and Naples.
 It is best known for the ancient Roman sea grotto discovered in the grounds of the Villa of Tiberius containing the important and spectacular Sperlonga sculptures, which are displayed in a museum on the site.

 Surrounding towns include Terracina to the West, Fondi to the North, Itri to the North-East, and Gaeta to the East.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 History

 Located near the Via Flacca, but also on the edge of the Pontine Marshes, Roman Spelunca (Latin for cave or grotto) was originally only known for the grotto on the coast, after which it was named.
 A Republican villa was built here, later owned by the emperor Tiberius.
 The Grotto was embellished by Tiberius into a magnificent triclinium, mentioned by ancient writers, and with the famous exquisite sculptures which were discovered in situ.

 After the fall of the Western Roman Empire, in the 6th century, the ruins of the imperial residence served as refuge for local people.
 Later the population began to move to the nearby promontory of St. Magnus, in order to escape the unhealthy marshes and the Saracen attacks.
 The danger posed by the Saracens is made clear by the presence of many watchtowers all along the coast to Gaeta.

-In 1534 the small centre was destroyed by the Ottoman fleet under Barbarossa.
+In the summer of 1534 the small centre was destroyed by the Ottoman fleet under Barbarossa, during which many inhabitants, especially women, were enslaved in the Barbary slave trade.

 In the 18th and 19th centuries Sperlonga recovered and acquired some noble residences, and agriculture flourished.
 However, the touristic expansion occurred only after the opening of the Terracina-Gaeta coastal road (also known as the Via Flacca) in 1957, the building of which led to the discovery of the sculptures in the grotto.